 BOLTED JOINTS - Different Forms of Screw threads- Stresses in Screw fasteners - Design of bolts with pre-stresses - Design of joints under eccentric loading - Bolts of uniform strength.

-Keys, Cotters and Knuckle Joints: Types of Keys, stresses in Keyrectangular and square Keys.
-Design of Cotter joints- spigot and socker and cotter joints-Knuckle joints.
+Keys, Cotters and Knuckle Joints: Types of Keys, stresses in Keys, design of rectangular and square Keys.
+Design of Cotter joints- spigot and socket, sleeve and cotter, jib and cotter joints-Knuckle joints.